bigskysoftware/_hyperscript/www/docs.md

 </button>
 ```

-Try it, and check out the console:
+Try it out, and check out the networking tab in your browsers development console:

 <button class='btn primary' _="on click fetch /clickedMessage
                                         then put the result into me